brussels day trip from london by train

 Gargoyles at town hall in brussels

-The details are mesmerising
+The details on the Town Hall’s façade are mesmerising

 Corné Port-Royal was my favourite by a mile as their chocolate pralines were delicious.
 Every flavour combination ticked the box for me.
 I picked up a selection of assorted pralines as a gift set for my friends and family, as well as their own Florentines.
 Those have a wonderful crunch covered in the right amount of chocolate.
 They are not too sweet and just perfectly balanced.